SiliconLabs/wisun-br-linux-docker/README.md

     ip -6 neigh flush dev eth0

-Alternatively you can force a neighbor discovery on your WiSun node:
+Alternatively you can force a neighbor discovery on your Wi-SUN node:

     ndisc6 2a01:e35:2435:66a0:202:f7ff:fef0:0 eth0

-### WiSun can reach outside network, but can't reach docker host
+### Wi-SUN can reach outside network, but can't reach docker host

 It is a [limitation of the macvlan interface][1].
 This situation is actually not an error — it is the defined behavior of macvtap.
 Due to the way in which the